 - Opportunities to interact socially with others

-The library makes it easy to connect your love one with the music they love!
+The library makes it easy to connect your loved one with the music they love!

 Check out this list of Library materials related to music and dementia.